 You are required to attend lecture.
-We use some materials and structure that are different from other instances of 213, and we do not use slides in lecture (you can find a pointer to the CMU slides on the web site).
+We use some materials and structure that are different from other instances of 213, and we do not use slides in lecture.
+If you would also like to see slides, you can find a pointer to CMU slides on our course web site.
+These slides mirror the book closely.

-In lieu of taking attendance, and to encourage you to do your reading, homework, and labs, as well as to broaden participation, I will randomly choose students to call on.
-If I call on you, I expect you to be there, and to ask a question, answer a question, or otherwise contribute to keeping the discussion going.
-That does not mean I expect the right answer, the right question, or the right comment - I just want a good faith effort that reflects your understanding of the reading and of the discussion so far.
+In lieu of taking attendance, and to encourage you to do your reading, homework, and labs, as well as to broaden participation, we will occasionally randomly choose students to call on.
+If we call on you, we expect you to be there, and to ask a question, answer a question, or otherwise contribute to keeping the discussion going.
+That does not mean we expect the right answer, the right question, or the right comment - we just want a good faith effort that reflects your understanding of the reading and of the discussion so far.